paradajozsef/loopback-next/docs/site/Using-strong-error-handler.md

 - For Accepts header `html` or `text/html`, the response content type is HTML.
 - For Accepts header `xml` or `text/xml`, the response content type is XML.

-_There are plans to support other formats such as Plain-text._
+_There are plans to support other formats such as text/plain._

 ## Options